rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-03-managing-css-in-angular-app-for-cross-browsers-and-os.md

 id: 591323
 ---

-> Do you want to organize your **css** files in your **angular** app?
+> Do you want to organize your **CSS** files in your **angular** app?
 Do you want to find out the strategy to segregate the CSS based on cross browsers and operating systems?
 You CSS designer should not be worried how to manage these.
 As a developer you should setup your angular app such that it works out of the box.

 ## Introduction